JeanneColeongco/ImageRepository/README.md

 2. Open 2 terminal windows.
 3. In the first terminal window, type `mkdir mongoDBlog` followed by `mongod --port 27017 --dbpath mongoDBlog &`
 4. In the second terminal window, type `python3 search.py`
+5. If you haven't made any changes to searchdb_contents.csv but want to repeat step 4, you can comment out `load_searchdb()` in the `main()` function
-5. Type your answers to the prompts to find the images you desire
+6. Type your answers to the prompts to find the images you desire
-6. Repeat the previous step as many times as you like!
+7. Repeat the previous step as many times as you like!

 ### TEST CASES
 * The expected results are the img_ids that can be used to key into the images database where the actual image files to be rendered are stored.